All Products

 Special format

-Varies by node.
-Not in the ${...} format.
+Varies by node type and does not use the ${...} format.

--- Example: Define a variable named pt_date for partition filtering
+-- Example: Define a variable named pt_date for partition filtering.

 SELECT * FROM my_table WHERE ds = '${pt_date}';